 Guidelines

 We take a team approach to delivering instruction across locations and departments.
-Librarians work together in disciplinary teams and receive instructional design support from the Teaching & Learning Department.
+Librarians work together in disciplinary teams and receive instructional design support from the Learning Engagement Department.
 A member of our team will follow up with you after your request is submitted.

 To ensure a successful learning experience for your students, we highly recommend that you: